Garrett7k/torkoal/README.md

 # torkoal
-Baseline discord bot with minimal functionality.
+Discord bot with minimal functionality.
-Can join, leave, mute, deafen, unmute, undeafen, search and play, stop, loop and play an audio source.

 Dependencies needed to compile (On Ubuntu):